iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 ### 9.4 — Identify the pathogen

 Review the GTDB-Tk classification output for each MAG.
-If a MAG classifies to a genus/species with known pathogenic members (e.g. *Salmonella*, *Escherichia*, *Klebsiella*, *Mycobacterium*, etc.), that's your candidate for the next step.
+If a MAG classifies to a genus/species with known pathogenic members (e.g. *Salmonella*, *Escherichia*, *Klebsiella*, *Mycobacterium*, *Streptococcus* etc.), that's your candidate for the next step.
 Cross-check the identification against what you'd expect from your **MetaPHlAn** read-based profile (Step 4) as a sanity check — the two methods should broadly agree.

 ---